shreyanshsourabh/ML_LoanPrediction/README.md

 # ML_LoanPrediction
-We have to predict price of House in Boston using Support Vector Machine algorithm of Machine learning
+We have to predict loan using Support Vector Machine algorithm of Machine learning